edannenberg/kubler/README.md

  $ docker run -it --rm kubler/figlet figlet kubler sends his regards
 ```

-Some useful options for `build.sh` while working on an image:
+Some useful options for while working on an image:

 Start an interactive build container, same as used in the first phase to create the `rootfs.tar`: